-The LWVUS Constitutional Amendment Study has led to two separate national positions: Considerations for Evaluating Constitutional Amendment Proposals and Constitutional Conventions under Article V of the US Constitution.
+The LWVUS Constitutional Amendment Study (2015-16) resulted in two separate national positions: Considerations for Evaluating Constitutional Amendment Proposals and Constitutional Conventions under Article V of the US Constitution.

 The positions were based on consensus reached by 246 local Leagues (including 15 local Leagues in Massachusetts) and state Leagues and ILOs who participated in the Constitutional Amendment Process study.
 Leagues from 46 states participated in the study.
 The positions can be used by state Leagues to address the ongoing debates in many legislatures regarding constitutional conventions, in particular as they relate to the Balanced Budget Amendment (source League Update February 4, 2016).